New research details profound impact of climate change in Central America

 The research addresses the region’s consistent lack of access to information needed to guide policymaking.
 This lack of information has impeded policy makers, practitioners and leaders from implementing policy strategies that could help smallholder farmers and the overall region to adapt.

-As part of CI’s CASCADE Project, the research is a joint venture with the Tropical Agricultural Research and Higher Education Center (CATIE) and CIRAD, a research center working with developing countries to tackle international agricultural and development issues.
-CI’s CASCADE Project is funded by the International Climate Initiative of the German Government.
+As part of Conservation International’s CASCADE Project, the research is a joint venture with the Tropical Agricultural Research and Higher Education Center (CATIE) and CIRAD, a research center working with developing countries to tackle international agricultural and development issues.
+Conservation International’s CASCADE Project is funded by the International Climate Initiative of the German Government.
 The CASCADE “Ecosystem-based Adaptation for Smallholder Subsistence and Coffee Farming Communities in Central America” project is identifying and testing ecosystem-based adaptation (EbA) strategies to help smallholder farming communities adapt to these climate changes in Costa Rica, Honduras and Guatemala.

 About Conservation International